 OW DO I APPLY?
-If you wish to be considered for need-based aid you must complete certain application materials.
-The CSS Profile application along with the FAFSA application is used to determine eligibility for institutional aid.
-If you wish to be considered only for Federal Direct Stafford and Graduate PLUS Loans and/or Federal Work-Study, only the FAFSA is needed.
+U.S Citizens and Permanent residents who wish to be considered for institutional need-based aid must complete certain application materials.
+The CSS Profile Application is used along with the FAFSA application to determine eligibility for school aid.
+If you wish to be considered only for Federal Direct Stafford, Graduate PLUS Loans and/or Federal Work Study, only the FAFSA is needed.
 Once we have your information, we can determine your eligibility.
 It is your responsibility to file the appropriate application forms and to follow up if the aid you expected to receive is not awarded or has not been disbursed.